savonarola/pod-shell/README.md

 ![Usage](doc/usage.png)

-If a pod has more them one container, one will be prompted to select it to.
+If a pod has more than one container, one will be prompted to select it too.

 # Installation